German ministries welcome Lufthansa's early bailout aid repayment | Business

 German ministries welcome Lufthansa's early bailout aid repayment

-Lufthansa Group was saved from bankruptcy during the coronavirus pandemic by Germany, Switzerland, Austria and Belgium 9 billion euros ($10.30 billion) in financial support approved by the European Commission in June 2020.
-On Friday the German airline said that it had repaid an 1 billion euros it had received from the Economic Stabilisation Fund (ESF), meaning it had repaid or cancelled all the remaining supports.
+The news showed Germany's federal government made the right decision when it helped Europe's largest airline group during the most difficult situation in its history, Economy Minister Peter Altmaier told a news conference.
+"The whole thing faced a lot of criticism at the time.

-Germany's finance and economy ministries on Friday welcomed the early repayment by flag carrier Lufthansa of bailout aid that it received during the coronavirus crisis.
+Germany's finance and economy ministries on Friday welcomed the early repayment by flag carrier Lufthansa of bailout aid it received during the coronavirus crisis.
+The news showed Germany's federal government made the right decision when it helped Europe's largest airline group during the most difficult situation in its history, Economy Minister Peter Altmaier told a news conference.

-"It shows that it was important and right for the state to help the company through difficult times and thereby secure thousands of jobs," said Finance Minister Olaf Scholz, who is on course to become Germany's next chancellor, in a statement.
-Lufthansa Group was saved from bankruptcy during the coronavirus pandemic by Germany, Switzerland, Austria and Belgium 9 billion euros ($10.30 billion) in financial support approved by the European Commission in June 2020.
+"The whole thing faced a lot of criticism at the time.
+Many believed the government would never see the funds again.
+In the end, Lufthansa would become a state company," Altmaier said.
+"All of these fears, I would like to make this very clear again today, have not materialised.
+Lufthansa made an effort.
+It used the state money to get through the most difficult months of the pandemic," he said.

-On Friday the German airline said that it had repaid an 1 billion euros it had received from the Economic Stabilisation Fund (ESF), meaning it had repaid or cancelled all the remaining supports.
-The German airline only had to use about 3.8 billion euros of the support.
+Lufthansa Group was saved from bankruptcy during the coronavirus pandemic by Germany, Switzerland, Austria and Belgium with 9 billion euros ($10.30 billion) in financial support approved by the European Commission in June 2020.
+Lufthansa only drew 3.8 billion euros out of that amount and on Friday, it said it had repaid the last 1 billion euros.

 "On behalf of all Lufthansa employees, I would like to thank the German government and the German taxpayers," said Lufthansa CEO Carsten Spohr.
-The ministries said that the stabilisation fund's remaining stake of about 14% would be sold by October 2023 at the latest. ($1 = 0.8736 euros)
+The ministries said the country's pandemic stabilisation fund https://www.reuters.com/article/us-health-coronavirus-lufthansa-rescue-p-idUSKBN2311KT 's remaining stake of about 14% in Lufthansa would be sold by October 2023 at the latest. ($1 = 0.8736 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)